Busting the Myth that Bigger is Always Better

 This isn’t to suggest it’s always easy for SMEs to get it right.
 Lack of resources can prove a problem; informality is an enduring conundrum.
 Smaller businesses can easily fly under the radar of reputational risk, and those outside of global supply chains have fewer incentives to act.
 At scale, workers in small businesses face more challenging working conditions and lower wages.

 But respect for human rights is tough for all companies.
 It’s about changing the way business gets done, and the way people interact in the workplace and beyond.
 This isn’t straightforward for businesses of any size, and those that claim it is are likely only scratching the surface of what their responsibility implies.
 Respect for human rights is not more or less difficult for SMEs than for larger businesses; it is just difficult in different ways.
 It’s also easier in certain ways.
 SMEs should take advantage of that in their bid to respect human rights.

-Business Learning Program Director
+Business Engagement Director

 As Shift's Business Engagement Director, Francis oversees our work providing expert advice to a select group of companies that are serious about human rights.